Suga's top-down management style under scrutiny after series of rapid policy shifts

 More than eight months after taking office, the Suga administration continues to grapple with how to iron out differences in opinion among officials and present a united front to the public.
 As the chief Cabinet secretary, Suga was praised for his exceptional ability to coordinate with various government agencies and bureaucrats.
 The absence of a Suga-like figure in his own Cabinet has been lamented by some, including Suga’s old boss Shinzo Abe, who remarked that “there’s no ‘Suga’ within the Suga administration.”

-“Someone who is in charge of coordination within the administration becomes a bulwark against the highest-ranking power-holder, so it’s OK to have discussions or hesitation about policy decisions between them,” said Takashi Ryuzaki, a former political reporter and a political science professor at Ryutsu Keizai University.
+“Someone who is in charge of coordination within the administration becomes a bulwark for the highest-ranking power-holder, so it’s OK to have discussions or hesitation about policy decisions at the coordination stage,” said Takashi Ryuzaki, a former political reporter and a political science professor at Ryutsu Keizai University.

 “However, if a prime minister himself tries to coordinate and his decisions are incoherent, questions will be raised about his decisiveness, as is the case now. … I get the impression that Suga can’t be satisfied unless he has to make decisions on everything.”